vivaria/edisonrul.ing/README.md

     *   This effect targets 1 face-up monster your opponent controls.
     *   If the target is no longer face-up, its battle position is not changed.
     *   The target can only be changed to face-up Defense Position.
 This effect does not Set the target.
-    *   This effect can be activated even if "Necrovalley's" effects are negated by "Magic Deflector".
+    *   This effect can be activated even if "Necrovalley"'s effects are negated by "Magic Deflector".
     *   "Necrovalley" only needs to be face-up when this effect activates, not when it resolves.
 *   VS. "Spirit Reaper": When targeted by Assailant, "Spirit Reaper" is destroyed by its own effect.
 Then a replay occurs, as the number of attack targets changed before entering the Damage Step.
 In this case, "Gravekeeper’s Assailant" can attack again, and can activate its effect again.